 Products you’ve used daily for years without ever paying a dime—Google, Instagram, Facebook, YouTube, TikTok, Reddit—feel like no-strings-attached freebies.
 But you’ve always paid with your data.
 And you’ve agreed to it, even though the agreement might have been buried deep in a 50-page Terms of Service.

 As ex-Google design ethicist Tristan Harris puts it, “If you’re not paying for the product, you are the product.”
 In other words, all that “free” browsing isn’t actually free; your personal information foots the bill.
-By contrast, some online services—often the ones you pay for—offer a clearer exchange, using your data strictly to deliver the product rather than turning it into currency
+By contrast, some online services—often the ones you pay for—offer a clearer exchange, using your data strictly to deliver the product rather than turning it into currency.

 A new wave of AI privacy concerns